China Household Finance Survey: History and mission

 The Survey and Research Center for China Household Finance was established in 2010 as a non-profit academic research institution.
-Based out of Southwestern University of Finance and Economics and the Research Institute of Economics and Management, the center's main objective is implement the nationally representative China Household Finance Survey (CHFS).
+Based out of Southwestern University of Finance and Economics and the Research Institute of Economics and Management, the center's primary objective is to conduct the nationally representative China Household Finance Survey (CHFS).
 Two rounds of the survey have been successfully completed to date, and the next round is scheduled for summer 2015.

-CHFS is a groundbreaking project that collects micro-level financial information about Chinese households all over the country.
-This includes information about housing and financial assets; liabilities and credit restraints; income and expenditures; social security and insurance; intergenerational transfer payments; demographic characteristics; employment status and payment habits; and many others.
-The resulting data provides domestic and foreign researchers with a valuable information resource.
-By collecting and analyzing this information, China is better able to understand itself and the world is better able to understand China.
+CHFS is a comprehensive project that gathers micro-level financial information about Chinese households across the country.
+This includes information about housing and financial assets, liabilities and credit restraints, income and expenditures, social security and insurance, employment status and payment habits, among other aspects.
+The collected data serves as a valuable information resource for domestic and foreign researchers, contributing to a thorough understanding of China's socioeconomic landscape, and fostering broader insights on a global scale.